Hopewell Fund

-The Hopewell Fund is a liberal nonprofit organization that is part of a Democratic "dark money" network administered by Arabella Advisors.
+The Hopewell Fund is a liberal nonprofit organization that is part of a Democratic "dark money" network administered by Sunflower Services, previously known as Arabella Advisors.
 The Hopewell Fund serves as the fiscal sponsor for various left-leaning political projects.
 The Hopewell Fund spent over $127 million in 2020, and is one of the five largest nonprofits associated with the Democratic Party.

-Eric Kessler is the fund's founding president and board chair, serving until May 2016.
-Lee Bodner has been board chair and president ever since, as of 2021.
+History

+The Hopewell Fund was established in 2015.
+The next year, Hopewell was a fiscal sponsor of the Economic Security Project, a nonprofit co-founded by Chris Hughes that promotes guaranteed basic income.
+That same year, Hopewell became a fiscal sponsor of the NFL Players Coalition, a non-profit advocacy group co-founded by NFL players Malcolm Jenkins and Anquan Boldin.
+This group was established to administer an $89 million, seven-year commitment by the National Football League toward social justice and racial equality initiatives.

-The Hopewell Fund incubated States Newsroom and registered to use the names of multiple outlets affiliated with the States Newsroom as its own legal aliases.
+From 2017 to 2019, the Hopewell Fund incubated States Newsroom, a state-focused nonprofit news organization, by providing administrative and business support.
+Hopewell also registered the names of multiple outlets affiliated with the States Newsroom.
 According to OpenSecrets, "The Hopewell Fund gave $1.72 million to an organization called News for Democracy that was at the crux of a network of seemingly independent Facebook pages disguised as news outlets that started spending on digital ads in 2018."
 In 2020, OpenSecrets described these types of activities as "some of the biggest coordinated efforts using pseudo news for political gain discovered to date."